IATI/D-Portal/plated/README.md

-Plated is a node app, please make sure that node is available and that he node dependencies have been installed using plated/upgrade.
+Plated is a node app, please make sure that node is available and that the node dependencies have been installed using plated/upgrade.